aarnphm/morph/docs/content/SRS/SRS.md

 3. Several requirements related to model tuning and steering were heavily influenced by discussions with supervisor and fellow peers.
 Features like manual control over text generation, tone and style customization, and planning-related suggestions all were brought up in meetings and lead to related requirements.
 Conversations also highlighted the importance of allowing users to fine-tune model behavior to meet their writing goals, leading to the inclusion of advanced options like steering hyperparameters and inputting past writing samples for better model adaptation.

 4. Courses like Real-Time Systems and Introduction to Machine Learning will be particularly valuable for this capstone.
-Real-Time Systems helps with understanding performance constraints and system responsiveness, while the Machine Learning course provides the theoretical foundation necessary to implement language models and customization features within tinymorph.
+Real-Time Systems helps with understanding performance constraints and system responsiveness, while the Machine Learning course provides the theoretical foundation necessary to implement language models and customization features within morph.

 5. As a team, we will need to acquire expertise in model fine-tuning and language model behavior, especially related to LoRA and customizing language models for specific use cases.
 Additionally, we need to strengthen skills in front-end web development to create an intuitive and user-friendly editor interface, and cloud infrastructure management to efficiently scale and deploy the system.

-6. Model fine-tuning and language model behavior (Aron and Waleed):
+6. Model fine-tuning and language model behavior (Aaron and Waleed):
     Approach 1: Take specialized courses or tutorials on fine-tuning and language model behavior to understand the technicalities of adapting models for specific writing tasks.
     Approach 2: Experiment with open-source models, working on personal or side projects that involve fine-tuning models for specific applications.